 Each Participant is expected to negotiate in advance the fee rates to be paid to SCM, as investment advisor, and to the Trustee, the Administrator and the Custodian of Plan assets under the Arkansas Local Government Health Management Trust.
 However, certain services may be provided for a fixed fee on a "per job" basis.
 The parties will determine such fees through direct discussions.
-Fees will be payable on a schedule as negotiated by the parties.
-If a Participant elects to designate Stephens as custodian, the additional charges for such services will be subject to negotiation between the Participant and Stephens.
+Fees will be payable as negotiated by the parties.

-SCM shall be paid an annual compensation based on all investment assets of the Plan, payable quarterly in arrears for its investment advisory services hereunder.
-The portion of the total fee that may be paid to the portfolio manager is 30% to 50%.
+SCM shall be paid an annual fee not to exceed one percent (1%) of the value of all investment assets of the Plan, payable quarterly in arrears for its investment advisory services hereunder.
+The portion of the total fee that may be paid to the IAR is 30% to 50%.

-B. Comparing Costs
+Comparing Costs

-Depending on the level of trading and types of securities purchased or sold in your account, if purchased separately, you may be able to obtain transaction execution at a higher or lower cost at Stephens other than a fee in these Programs.
+Depending on the level of trading and types of securities purchased or sold in your account, you may be able to obtain transaction execution at a higher or lower cost by purchasing securities separately at than by paying a fee in these Programs.

-C. Additional Fees
+Additional Fees